Archer County, Texas

 Archer County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 8,560.
 Its county seat is Archer City.
 It is part of the Wichita Falls metropolitan statistical area.

 History

-In 1858, the Texas Legislature established Archer County from portions of Fannin County, Texas, and it organized in 1880.
+In 1858, the Texas Legislature established Archer County from portions of Fannin County, and it organized in 1880.
 It is named for Branch Tanner Archer, a commissioner for the Republic of Texas.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 925 sqmi, of which 903 sqmi are land and 22 sqmi (2.4%) are covered by water.